Fix and Flip Loans: A Complete Guide for Real Estate Investors

 - Rehab draws.
 The renovation budget is held in escrow and released in stages as work is completed.
 The lender (or a third-party inspector) verifies the work before each draw.

 You pay interest-only during the loan term.
 When you sell the property, you repay the loan from the sale proceeds.
-The difference between your total costs (purchase + rehab + carrying costs + closing costs) and the sale price is your profit.

 Typical Fix and Flip Loan Terms